itsankoff/dotfiles/mac/README.md

 * ☕ Make yourself a coffee or a tea! ___NOTE: It is really important for the script!___
 * 🚀 Happy coding!

-## [] Install AirPodsConnect
-* Make sure the executing user `echo $USER` has access to the following sub-directories in `/usr/local`
-* Open Script Editor
-* Copy the `config/AirPodsConnect_Catalina` or `config/AirPodsConnect_BigSur+`  script in the editor
-* Rename the `AirPods Pro` with yours AirPods's name.
-If you have apostrophe in your AirPods name, make sure it matches extacly in the script.
-* Save the script in Applications with File Format `Application`
-* Allow Accessibility access to the `AirPodsConnect` script
-    * Open System Preferences -> Security And Privacy -> Privacy
-    * Go to Accessibility using the left panel
-    * Unlock using your credentials
-    * Use the `+` button on the right panel and navigate to Applications/AirPodsConnect
-    * Check the AirPodsConnect
-    * Lock the settings
-* Open Spotlight, type `AirPodsConnect` and hit enter
-* Enjoy the 🎧

 ## [] OS additional setup
 * Login with iCloud and calendars
     * System Preferences -> Internet Accounts -> `...`